Snorkeling in Maldives: About Fuvahmulah’s Coral Reef

 Snorkeling in Maldives Coral Reefs

-If you are looking for a one-of-a-kind snorkelling experience then you have to travel to Fuvahmulah.
+If you are looking for a one-of-a-kind snorkeling experience, then you have to travel to Fuvahmulah.
 Fuvahmulah is an island in the south of Maldives and has some of the world’s most breathtaking coral reefs.
-Snorkeling in Maldives allows divers to experience the diverse marine life that have called Fuvahmulah’s coral reef their home.
+Snorkeling in Maldives allows divers to experience the diverse marine life that call Fuvahmulah’s coral reef their home.
 Let’s “dive” into one of the most popular coral reef sites in the world.

 Coral Reef Overview

-Coral reefs are the underwater ecosystem of various species and biodiversity.
-The majority of these stunning underwater world-like environments can be found in tropical and subtropical waters.
-Coral reefs have been called the “rainforests of the seas” as they provide a large fraction of Earth’s biodiversity.
-Despite only covering less than 0.1% of the planet’s surface, it is the most biodiverse marine ecosystem in the world!
+Coral reefs are underwater ecosystems that support various species and biodiversity.
+These stunning environments are mostly found in tropical and subtropical waters.
+Often called the “rainforests of the seas,” coral reefs provide a significant fraction of Earth’s biodiversity.
+Despite covering less than 0.1% of the planet’s surface, they are the most biodiverse marine ecosystems in the world.

-Coral reefs are home to 4000 species of reef fish, 840 species of corals and over 1 million species of other animals.
-A fun fact is that they are home to over 25% of all marine life.
-Each playing a crucial role in keeping the ecosystem healthy and intact.
-Snorkeling in Maldives or diving gives the opportunity to see the different species that live around the coral reef!
+Coral reefs are home to 4,000 species of reef fish, 840 species of corals, and over 1 million species of other marine life.
+A fun fact is that they support over 25% of all marine life.
+Each species plays a crucial role in keeping the ecosystem healthy and intact.
+Snorkeling or diving in Maldives offers an opportunity to see these incredible species in their natural habitat.

 Fuvahmulah’s Coral Reef

-Pelagic Divers Fuvahmulah decided to conduct a baseline research on the coral reefs surrounding the island in December 2021.
-Together with Cherine @cherine.kai, Samantha @samantha.jhowlett and Gaius @gaius.timms from Orcestra, the research resulted in Fuvahmulah’s East reef having a 41% mean percentage of live coral coverage.
-Whereas Fuvahmulah’s West reef has a 64.1% mean percentage of live coral coverage.
-Fuvahmulah’s coral reefs are reflecting preliminary indications of having one of the healthiest coral reefs in Maldives.
-This is after comparing to the country’s average of only 19.2%, according to the IUCN report.
+Pelagic Divers Fuvahmulah conducted a baseline research on the coral reefs surrounding the island in December 2021.
+The research found that Fuvahmulah’s East reef has 41% mean live coral coverage, while the West reef has 64.1%.
+These percentages are significantly higher than the Maldives’ national average of 19.2%, according to the IUCN report.

 Fuvahmulah coral reef research